Datadog

 system.mem.used | The amount of RAM in use |

-Viewing the metrics
+Viewing metrics in Datadog

 tag equal to your Render Postgres database ID.
-The screenshot below is an example of some metrics you can view.

 Datadog Site | Endpoint |